abshkd/honeypot/README.md

-A list of IOCs and strings from Honeypot that atrget specific or generic vulnerabilities.
+A list of IOCs and strings from Honeypot that target specific or generic vulnerabilities.